Philosophy of technology: 19th century

-The native German philosopher and geographer Ernst Kapp, who was based in Texas, published the fundamental book "Grundlinien einer Philosophie der Technik" in 1877.
-Kapp was deeply inspired by the philosophy of Hegel and regarded technique as a projection of human organs.
-In the European context, Kapp is referred to as the founder of the philosophy of technology.

-Another, more materialistic position on technology which became very influential in the 20th-century philosophy of technology was centered on the ideas of Benjamin Franklin and Karl Marx.
+The phrase "philosophy of technology" was first used in the late 19th century by the German philosopher and geographer Ernst Kapp, who published the foundational work Grundlinien einer Philosophie der Technik (“Elements of a Philosophy of Technology”) in 1877.
+Kapp, a German émigré who was later based in Texas, was deeply influenced by the philosophy of Hegel and understood technology as a projection or extension of human organs and capacities.
+For this reason, he is widely regarded as one of the founders of the philosophy of technology in the European tradition.
+Another influential and more materialist approach to technology later emerged through the writings of thinkers such as Benjamin Franklin and Karl Marx, whose analyses of labor, industry, production, and machinery became central to twentieth-century debates on technology and society.

 20th century to present

 Five early and prominent 20th-century philosophers to directly address the effects of modern technology on humanity include John Dewey, Martin Heidegger, Herbert Marcuse, Günther Anders and Hannah Arendt.
 They all saw technology as central to modern life, although Heidegger, Anders, Arendt and Marcuse were more ambivalent and critical than Dewey.
 The problem for Heidegger was the hidden nature of technology's essence, Gestell or Enframing which posed for humans what he called its greatest danger and thus its greatest possibility.
 Heidegger's major work on technology is found in The Question Concerning Technology.
+His theory of the Gestell is influential in dispositif thinking.

 Technological determinists such as Jaques Ellul have argued that modern technology constitutes a unified monolithic and deterministic force, and that the notion of technology being simply a tool is a serious error.
 Ellul views the modern technological world-system as being motivated by the needs of its own efficiency and power, not the welfare of the human race or the integrity of the biosphere.

 While a number of important individual works were published in the second half of the twentieth century, Paul Durbin has identified two books published at the turn of the century as marking the development of the philosophy of technology as an academic subdiscipline with canonical texts.
 Those were Technology and the Good Life (2000), edited by Eric Higgs, Andrew Light, and David Strong and American Philosophy of Technology (2001) by Hans Achterhuis.
-Several collected volumes with topics in philosophy of technology have come out over the past decade and the journals Techne: Research in Philosophy and Technology (the journal of the Society for Philosophy and Technology, published by the Philosophy Documentation Center) and Philosophy & Technology (Springer) publish exclusively works in philosophy of technology.
+Several collected volumes with topics in philosophy of technology have come out over the past decade.
+Journals include: Techne: Research in Philosophy and Technology (the journal of the Society for Philosophy and Technology, published by the Philosophy Documentation Center) and Philosophy & Technology (Springer) publish exclusively works in philosophy of technology.
 Philosophers of technology reflect broadly and work in the area and include interest on diverse topics of geoengineering, internet data and privacy, our understandings of internet cats, technological function and epistemology of technology, computer ethics, biotechnology and its implications, transcendence in space, and technological ethics more broadly.